In recent years, plant-based milk alternatives like oat milk have become incredibly popular.

 - Iron: 2% of the DV

-Compared to other types of milk, oat milk generally has more calories, carbs, and fiber than almond, soy, or cow’s milk while providing less protein than soy and dairy varieties.
+Oat milk generally has more calories, carbs, and fiber than almond, soy, and cow’s milk.
+It provides less protein than soy and dairy varieties.

-Oat milk — especially when fortified — is a rich source of nutrients.
-It has more calories, carbs, and fiber than almond, soy, and cow’s milk but less protein than soy and dairy milk.
+Oat milk is a rich source of nutrients, especially if it’s fortified.
+It has more calories, carbs, and fiber than almond, soy, and cow’s milk, but less protein than soy and dairy milk.

 Studies on oats and oat milk show that they may offer several health benefits.

-Oat milk is a sensible option for those with dietary restrictions.
+Oat milk is a sensible option for those with certain dietary restrictions.

-Since it’s made from just oats and water, it’s vegan and free of nuts, soy, and lactose.
+Since it’s based on oats and water, it’s vegan and free of nuts, soy, and lactose.

-Though oats are also naturally gluten-free, they can be processed in the same factories as gluten-containing grains, which may contaminate the oats (
+Though oats are naturally gluten-free, they can be processed in the same factories as gluten-containing grains that may contaminate them (

-Oat milk is often fortified with B vitamins, such as riboflavin (B2) and vitamin B12.
+Oat milk is often fortified with B vitamins like riboflavin (B2) and vitamin B12.